crash8229/led-cube-animation-editor/README.md

 # led-cube-editor
-An editor for helping create LED cube animations.
+An editor for creating LED cube animations.